teokem/guides/setup-macos.md

 ## Homebrew package manager

-Homebrew is other package manager for installing unix command line tools and require Xcode (see above).
+Homebrew is a package manager for installing unix command line tools and require Xcode (see above).

 1. Install by running a single command line, pasted from the Homebrew frontpage, https://brew.sh